By Scott Prugh

 Traditional management practices in large organizations focused heavily on organizational stovepipes, role specialization and command and control.
 The common belief held that individual and specialized efficiency yielded the best gains over time.
 In software engineering we saw this taken to the extreme with the advent of Waterfall where every role (Requirements, Design, Development, and Testing) was farmed out to a specialized organization.
 The mantra was “Optimize by Role” not “Optimize the Whole”, as Figure 1 illustrates.

 Role specific optimization not only de-optimizes the flow of value through a business process with large amounts of variability, it also de-optimizes each employee’s future potential and creates a mindset for “hiring for specialized, current skill” vs. “hiring for talent.”
-Role specific resources that are deep in one area are often referred to as “I-Shaped” resources and struggle to handle multiple roles.
-New conventional best practice wisdom has focused on hiring “T-Shaped” resources, people who are deep in one area, yet capable across a variety of areas.
+Role specific people that are deep in one area are often referred to as “I-Shaped” and struggle to handle multiple roles.
+New conventional best practice wisdom has focused on hiring “T-Shaped” people who are deep in one area, yet capable across a variety of areas.
 This adds great flexibility to the problems an organization can tackle.
-More recently, investment in “E-Shaped” resources has become the ultimate goal (expertise, experience, execution, exploration), as Figure 2 illustrates.
+More recently, investment in “E-Shaped” people has become the ultimate goal (expertise, experience, execution, exploration), as Figure 2 illustrates.